lmiadowicz/lmiadowicz.github.io/_pages/about.md

 image_caption:
 ---

-I am a versatile professional with a strong background in product management, data engineering, and business development.
-With over a decade of experience working in the tech industry, I have successfully contributed to the growth and success of various companies, including startups and top Forbes 500 organizations.
+I am a versatile professional with over a decade of experience in product management, data engineering, and business development.
+From my early days in quantum computing and quantum chemistry research to co-founding an augmented reality startup, I have gained diverse expertise.

-My journey began during my studies at Gdańsk University of Technology, where I worked as a research assistant and teaching assistant in the field of quantum computing and quantum chemistry.
-This experience allowed me to develop expertise in programming scientific packages and laid the foundation for my future career in technology.

-I started my professional career as a software engineer, working on projects related to augmented reality, marketing, and IoT solutions.
-I co-founded a company called ARound, where we developed computer vision-based systems for augmented reality and marketing, winning the prestigious INTEL prize for our NeurON system that combined AR with brainwave analysis.

-From there, I transitioned to roles in data analysis and business development at Huuuge Games, a leading gaming company.
-I gained valuable insights into business intelligence and successfully managed the Huuuge Fund and Huuuge Publishing departments, contributing to the company's growth and expansion.

-I later ventured into the field of product management, working as a senior product manager at STX Next, where I honed my skills in managing and delivering successful products.
-I also served as a senior technical product manager at AirHelp, where I focused on leveraging my technical expertise to drive product development.

-In recent years, I have been involved in consulting top Forbes 500 companies on product management and data engineering in the context of AI implementations.
-I have worked with Qtravel.ai and Daugherty Business Solutions, providing strategic guidance and helping organizations harness the power of AI in their products and services.
+I have worked at leading companies like Huuuge Games, STX Next, and AirHelp, where I excelled in roles ranging from software engineer to senior product manager.
+Consulting for top Forbes 500 companies on AI implementations has been a recent focus.

-Throughout my career, I have continually expanded my skill set, including completing the Deep Learning Nanodegree program offered by Udacity, where I developed proficiency in deep learning algorithms and technologies such as TensorFlow.
+Continuously expanding my skill set, I completed the Deep Learning Nanodegree program, specializing in deep learning algorithms and technologies like TensorFlow.

-With my diverse background and expertise in product management, data engineering, and business development, I bring a unique perspective to every project I undertake.
-I am passionate about leveraging technology and data to drive innovation and create impactful solutions.
-I am always eager to take on new challenges and contribute to the growth and success of companies in the tech industry.
+With a passion for leveraging technology and data to drive innovation, I bring a unique perspective to every project.
+I am always eager to take on new challenges and contribute to the growth and success of tech companies.

-Feel free to connect with me on my blog and profile page to learn more about my experiences and insights in the world of technology and business.
+Connect with me on my blog and profile page for more insights into the world of technology and business.